wombleton/gitlaw-nz/acts/L/Local Government (Alcohol Reform) Amendment Act 2012.md

 ##### 10 References in bylaws to liquor

-*   Every reference to liquor in a bylaw under [section 147(2)][26] made before the commencement of this Act has effect as a reference to alcohol within the meaning of section 147(1).
+*   Every reference to liquor in a bylaw under [section 147(2)][27] made before the commencement of this Act has effect as a reference to alcohol within the meaning of section 147(1).

 ##### 11 Existing bylaws to expire

-*   Unless earlier revoked, a bylaw under [section 147(2)][26] made before the commencement of this section expires 5 years after the commencement of this Act.
+*   Unless earlier revoked, a bylaw under [section 147(2)][27] made before the commencement of this section expires 5 years after the commencement of this Act.

 ##### 12 Processing of certain proposals for bylaws

-*   If before the commencement of this Act proposals for a bylaw under [section 147(2)][26] have been released for public consultation,---
+*   If before the commencement of this Act proposals for a bylaw under [section 147(2)][27] have been released for public consultation,---

-    *   (a) the bylaw may be made as if section 4 had not been enacted; but
+    *   (a) the bylaw may be made as if [section 4][4] had not been enacted; but

     *   (b) it expires 5 years after it is made.